USSBA/sba-gov-integration-tests/README.md

 This will run Cypress using the `cypress open` command to use the Cypress UI for local testing and development.

+To point to a specific environment, a `baseUrl` variable needs to be added to the --config command line argument.
+For example:

+`./run-cypress.sh avery --config baseUrl=https://avery.ussba.io`

 ## Docker Run - Running cypress in a Docker container
 This is how the automatic runs are executed.
 * `environment`: base environment name like "mint", "avery"